EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-delete-data-from-a-multi-index-table.md

 ## Overview

-This guide provides instructions on how to to delete data from a multi-index table.
+This guide provides instructions to to delete data from a multi-index table.

 ## Reference